msa-em/cell-browser/12_discussion.md

 Because it nurtures open and rigorous peer review, microscopists and principal investigators might find virtual microscopy advantageous to make more robust claims with their bioimaging data.

 :::{attention} Molecular biology example
-Which moxGFP::μNS construct forms more biomolecular condensates?
+Which moxGFP::μNS construct formed more biomolecular condensates?
 Left or right?
 :::

 ::::{grid} 2 2 2 2